 Not all of these are words drawn from te reo Māori.
-If you’re looking for a small convenience store in New Zealand, for example, you’ll need to ask for where the ‘dairy’ is (and not a cow in sight).
+If you’re looking for a small convenience store in New Zealand, for example, you’ll need to ask where the ‘dairy’ is (and not a cow in sight).
 A ‘Coaster’ isn’t something you put your drink on, but a resident of the South Island’s West Coast.
-‘Gum boots’ are wellingtons, ‘jandals’ are flipflops and ‘hoon’ could refer to either a hooligan or the way someone is driving.
+‘Gum boots’ are wellingtons, ‘jandals’ are flipflops, and ‘hoon’ could refer to either a hooligan or the way someone is driving.

 Suffice it to say, if you’re an English speaker who is visiting New Zealand, be ready to pick up a few new words and phrases along the way.

 How many people speak Māori?
 Despite being the predominant NZ language for centuries, te reo Māori is spoken by just 4% of the country’s population today.
 That still makes this native New Zealand language the second most spoken tongue in the country, but speaker numbers continue to decline.
 The 2018 census recorded 185,955 Māori speakers.

 Māori is written using the Latin alphabet, as introduced by missionaries in the early 19th century, who found that the language didn’t have an indigenous writing system.